proxmox-lxc-autoscale

 Configuration File Location

-The main configuration file for LXC AutoScale is located at:
+The main configuration file is located at:

 /etc/lxc_autoscale/lxc_autoscale.yaml